bashclub/proxmox-zfs-postinstall/README.md

 # proxmox-zfs-postinstall

+`devel` branch is still under heavy development, so only use this script for testing.

 This script installs and configures basic tools for running a Proxmox Server.
 Following settings are made:
 - Disable `pve-enterprise` repo